 It is just as advertised.
 Within seconds of entering the semi-submerged Arctic Lodge, I find myself nose to nose with curious and incorrigible “showoff” (according to his keeper) Taiko the polar bear, who’s swum straight up to the floor-to-ceiling window to size up his new roommate (me!).
 It’s not for the faint of heart, of course, and you enter the lodge at your own risk.
 Though where else can you hunker down within spitting distance of white tigers, play peekaboo with bears, or stare down a pack of wolves, and live to tell the tale?

 A short tootle away in Baugé-en-Anjou, it’s back to full cloak-and-dagger mode.
 Which is just about right as I am about to get a peep of the mother lode: the Hôtel-Dieu’s apothecary shop and the Loir Valley’s “best-kept secret”.
 No small brag in a land branded as a living mystery.
 “Wait at the top of the stairs, you’re not allowed in the apothecary alone,” the guide- cum-gatekeeper warns as I enter.
-Moments later she reappears, producing a key with a little flourish – locals really do love to ramp up the hugger-mugger – and locks our little group in as soon as we’ve all led two by two into the oak-panelled chamber.
+Moments later she reappears, producing a key with a little flourish – locals really do love to ramp up the hugger-mugger – and locks our little group in as soon as we’ve all been led two by two into the oak-panelled chamber.
 As I peer around the curious cabinets, dumbstruck, I half expect Dumbledore to ‘apparate’ and take a pew at the snug desk.

 One of the oldest and best-preserved showcases of 17th-century pharmacopoeia (ground beasties, eyeballs and all), on its heaving shelves are stowed no fewer than 650 original jars, lavishly painted earthenware pots and pillboxes; each filled to the brim with centuries-old herbal remedies and dubious cures.
 Behind the dainty curlicued labels and scribbled Latin names lie some truly nauseating concoctions.
 “People came here as a last resort,” quips the guide.
 “More for the spiritual send-off…”